scsm-ua/kirtan-guide-en/songs/jaya-jaya-gurudever-arati-ujjvala.md

     gauḍīya gagane tumi āchārya-bhāskara nirantara sevāpriya miṣṭa kaṇṭhasvara

 In the sky of the Gauḍīya Vaiṣṇava world, you are a preceptor who is prominent like the sun.
-You are al- ways fond of service, and your sweet voice inspires oth- ers to do service also.
+You are always fond of service, and your sweet voice inspires others to do service also.

 #### 15

     tomāra karuṇā māge trikāla vilāse gāndharvikā-giridhārī sevā-mātra āśe

 Past, present, and future—for all eternity, we beg your mercy.
-Only by your mercy will one receive devo- tional service to Śrī Śrī Gāndharvikā-Giridhārī.
+Only by your mercy will one receive devotional service to Śrī Śrī Gāndharvikā-Giridhārī.

 #### 16

     kṛpā kara ohe prabhu śri-gaura-prakāśa ārati karaye sadā e adhama dāsa

 O my lord, who is the manifestation of the mercy of Śrī Gaurāṅga, please be merciful to me.
-This insignif- icant servant of yours is always praying this way while worshipping you.
+This insignificant servant of yours is always praying this way while worshipping you.